rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 ## Conclusion

 Overall, this project confirms that the classic trade-off between housing affordability and commute time flips in Los Angeles County, as stable working renters largely accept the traffic and manage it within a reasonable time frame.
-Instead, income and household structure are the key drivers of housing strain.
-This is largely due to Los Angeles being a car-dependent city with limited availability of a reliable alternative public transit system.
-This trade-off may tell a completely different story in cities like Boston or New York, where better metro systems and higher ridership give renters more flexibility in where they choose to live.
-Also, it is interesting to note that certain low-income and older renters household has an unexpeted comparatively low rent burden which is likely benefited from housing subsidy program like section 8 and long-term tenureship.
-With generification (replacement) and rent increase, the low-income household still may likely suffer from rent burden with the subsidy, particularlly the households with specific socialeconomic conditions are likely fall into double burden (30/30) as discussed early.
-Last, this project only focus on stable working renters, while there are large population work below the minimum income threadhold, particularlly the illegal immigrant and they are more likely to face the classic trade-off. ........................
+Instead, income and household structure are the key factors shaping where renters can afford to live and how much of their income goes toward housing.
+This is largely due to Los Angeles County being car-dependent with limited availability of a reliable alternative public transit system.
+This trade-off may tell a completely different story in cities like Boston or New York, which have better public transit systems with higher ridership and are also more pedestrian and bike-friendly, where varied commute options and patterns may show a stronger and more classic association between rent burden and commute time.

+As this trade-off flips in Los Angeles County, it is also interesting to note that certain low-income and older renter households show an unexpectedly low rent burden, likely benefiting from housing subsidy programs such as Section 8 or long-term tenureship.
+However, these benefits come with extremely restricted qualifications, also impacted by Area Median Income (AMI) thresholds and rental market rates.
+With gentrification and rising rents, low-income households may still face significant rent burden even with subsidies, as renters are still required to pay the difference between the subsidy and the actual rent, particularly those with specific socioeconomic conditions that are likely to fall into the dual-burden (30/30) threshold, as discussed earlier.
+Meanwhile, this project only focuses on stable working renters, while a large population, particularly undocumented immigrants, works below the minimum income threshold and is likely to experience this trade-off at its worst.

+Having lived in Los Angeles for a decade, I have truly witnessed the ongoing rent increases over the years.
+For renters who wish to maintain a reasonable commute, rent burden becomes an inevitable consequence.
+While Los Angeles has been improving its public transit system, its polycentric urban structure, with job centers spread across the county rather than concentrated in one hub, makes it unrealistic to fully replace car dependency with public transit alone.
+Therefore, rent control and housing subsidy programs remain critical tools for easing the financial pressure on low-income renters in Los Angeles County.